libis/rdm-integration/ddi-cdi.md

 - The system **automatically loads** the cached output when you select the dataset
 - A success notification displays: "Loaded previously generated DDI-CDI metadata (timestamp)"
-- The **SHACL form** shows the previously generated metadata for review and editing
+- The **cdi-viewer** shows the previously generated metadata for review and editing
-- Use the **"Refresh"** button (appears when cached output is loaded) to reload from cache
+- Use the **"Reload viewer"** button to reload from cache

 #### 3. Generate DDI-CDI Metadata